 A free printable copy of this recipe, with full ingredient amounts, is available at the bottom of the post.

-We rolled out meatballs by hand (about the size of a ping-pong ball), but you can also use a small cookie dough scoop for uniform sizing.
+2. Rolled out meatballs by hand (about the size of a ping-pong ball) or use a small cookie dough scoop for uniform sizing.
+Place on a lined baking sheet.

 TIP: Mix your buffalo sauce in a large mixing bowl, you can add cooked meatballs directly to this bowl to coat.
 That way you’re dirtying fewer dishes!